baranozc/animal-categorizer-ai/README.md

 ➡️ [Jump to How to Run](#how-to-run)

 A simple yet effective deep learning project demonstrating how to build an image classifier to distinguish between wolves and huskies using the `fastai` library.
+This code is from the first lesson of the Practical Deep Learning for Coders course by fast.ai.

 ## Overview